 Latino applicants are more likely to be denied for conventional purchase loans than for Federal Housing Administration (FHA) and Department of Veterans Affairs (VA) purchase loans.
-In 2021, 12.3 percent of Latino applicants were denied for conventional loans, compared to 9.8 percent and 7.2 percent approved for FHA and VA loans, respectively.
+In 2022, 22.0 percent of Latino applicants were denied for conventional loans, compared to 15.6 percent and 10.8 percent denied for FHA and VA loans, respectively.
 Across all lending channels, Latino applicants were more likely to be denied than white applicants.

-Source: Home Mortgage Disclosure Act (HMDA), 2021.
+Source: Home Mortgage Disclosure Act (HMDA), 2022.

 Note: Figure shows approval rates for owner-occupied first lien purchase mortgages.
+Not including applications withdrawn for incompleteness, withdrawn by the applicant or purchased.